Cyclical Sector Timing in Canada: +0.89% Excess Over TSX, 52% Down Capture (TSX, 2001-2024)

 Currency.
 Returns are in CAD.
 USD/CAD fluctuations (which correlate with oil prices) affect USD-equivalent returns.

 The 2010 miss.
-Holding cash during SPY's +32.9% year was the single biggest CAGR drag.
+Holding cash during the TSX's +19.2% year was the single biggest CAGR drag.
 The signal flagged contraction correctly from a revenue standpoint, but the market recovered faster than fundamental data confirmed.

 Data: Ceta Research (FMP financial data warehouse).
 Universe: TSX cyclical sectors.
 Period: 2001-2024, annual rebalance (July).
-Past performance doesn't guarantee future results.
+Past performance does not guarantee future results.
 This is educational content, not investment advice.